-Is is possible that publicly living your dreams can ruin your life?
+Is it possible that publicly living your dreams can ruin your life?

-Since those heavy-breathing phone days of 2003, we have seen the expeditious rise of self-publishing, social media and female bloggers — some who even make a living at blogging –
+Since those heavy-breathing phone days of 2003, we have seen the expeditious rise of self-publishing, social media, and female bloggers — some of who even make a living online.

-Does corporate American understand the Internet any better than they did in 2003?
-It took Goldman Sachs $450 million investment in Facebook to get American business owners interested in looking seriously at its business model.
+Does corporate America understand the Internet any better than these women did back in 2003?
+It took Goldman Sachs’s $450 million investment in Facebook to get American business owners interested in looking seriously at its business model.

 Would Mr. Phone be sipping scotch while warning me to stay off Facebook too?